JeremiahBTech12/Azure-Cost-Visibility-Dashboard/README.md

 Step 3- Write main.tf (Shown in main.tf folder)
 The main Terraform file deploys the Azure infrastructure required for the cost visibility system.
-Each resource block is explained before the code so you understand what it does and why it is written the way it is.

 It creates: